trajtracker/trajtracker/docs/source/paradigms/num2pos/num2pos.rst

 * If your experiment requires features that are not directly supported by the configuration offered, you can change the python code.
 To help you in that, see below the documentation of the functions that implement the number-to-position experiment.

+The results of each experiment session are saved in 3 files: a file with general data, a file with trials information, and a trajectory file.
+See details :doc:`here <results>`.

 Use common features by setting configuration